varshhaaaa/Web-Scraping-Bot/README.md

 # Web-Scraping-Bot
-It's Bot programmed through python, automated for scraping data from finance websites, storing it in CSV file and sending the stock data to a predefined email address.\
+It's a Bot programmed through Python, automated for scraping data from finance websites, storing it in CSV file and sending the stock data to a predefined email address.\
 Libraries used are:
 * Web scraping library - Beautiful Soup
 * Email libraries - smtplib, MIME